 Guide To Cinnamon Essential Oil Benefits and Uses

-"Love, in all its many guises, speaks through cinnamon, to touch those hidden areas of the self that we have denied love access to," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
-She goes on to say the emotional benefits of cinnamon essential oil are to encourage invigoration, benevolence, strength, energy, confidence, motivation, and generosity.
+"Love, in all its many guises, speaks through cinnamon," writes aromatherapist Valerie Ann Worwood in Aromatherapy For the Soul.
+She also says that the emotional benefits of cinnamon essential oil are to encourage invigoration, benevolence, strength, energy, confidence, motivation, and generosity.

 Aromatherapy supplies with the words Guide To Cinnamon Essential Oil Benefits and Uses and photo of cinnamon tree.